maomincoding/mettle-doc/doc/en/tool/mettleRouter/index.md

 The second parameter needs to be passed to the `resetView` API, and the page matching the corresponding path will be updated accordingly.

+The first two parameters must be passed, and the third parameter is optional and is used to configure the selector of the root node of the routing page.

 ```js
 // router/index.js
 import { resetView } from 'mettle';